 Photos and Review by Oyster.com Investigators

-The Dream Downtown is an aggressively modern hotel located directly behind the Maritime in Chelsea, near the border with the trendy Meatpacking District.
+The 316-room Dream Downtown is a futuristic-looking hotel located directly behind the Maritime in Chelsea, near the border with the trendy Meatpacking District.
 The hotel blends public spaces together in a unique way: The fitness center has portholes overlooking the pool, and the pool itself has a glass bottom that looks down into the lobby.
-The hotel's scene is decidedly hip, especially at PH-D lounge (a popular celeb haunt) -- with stunning, sweeping views of Manhattan, PH-D is easily one of the best parts of the hotel.
+The hotel's scene is decidedly hip, especially at rooftop PH-D lounge (a popular celeb haunt).
 Gold King rooms have portholes surrounding the bed with killer views.
 Aside from the pool, nightclub, and snazzy interior decor, hotel features include a 24-hour gym, IGK luxury hair salon, a rotating art exhibit space, and two Mexican eateries.
 It's easily one of the hippest options in this area, and has edgier design than the nearby Gansevoort and Maritime.